meettyj/Tobacco-on-Twitter/revision/common_words_SF_ecig_tweets.md

 # Conclusion
 - I can only find a few tweets (around 5-10) after separating ecig tweets by categories from Empath.
-- Following results are generated given all ecig tweets in three month (proposal, approval, enforcement), punctuations and emoji are removed.
+- Following results are generated given all SF ecig tweets in three month (proposal, approval, enforcement), punctuations and emoji are removed.
-- I couldn't find word like ban appeared a lot.
+- I couldn't find word like ban appeared in the common words.

 ## proposal
  - ('vape', 23),